FWGS/xash3d-fwgs/README.md

 ## Contributing
 * Before sending an issue, check if someone already reported your issue.
 Make sure you're following "How To Ask Questions The Smart Way" guide by Eric Steven Raymond.
 Read more: http://www.catb.org/~esr/faqs/smart-questions.html
+* Issues are accepted in both English and Russian
 * Before sending a PR, check if you followed our contribution guide in CONTRIBUTING.md file.

 ## Build instructions